Every Odd Wednesday 5pm

 Gifts of appreciation are welcome at any time, in any increment, and not expected.

-Stevia Daddy is your alternative sweet daddy, in the House of Andy, Providence RI.
-Appearing here as Han Solo/Aladdin with the best copilot king Arthur Honeyseer as Princess Leia/Jasmine.
+Stevia Daddy is your alternative sweet father figure, in the House of Andy, Providence RI.
+Appearing here as Han Solo/Aladdin with the best copilot king, Arthur Honeyseer, as Princess Leia/Jasmine.
 Stevia has also appeared as a fire-hot dragon and as Lizzie Borden's dad in various Randy Andy productions.
-Keep an eye out for Stevia Daddy in

 (2023-24)